 - Seasonal affective disorder (SAD)

 - Separation and divorce

 Photos & videos

-I believe that counselling should be accessible to everyone and so do offer some concessions / negotiated fees for students and those on low income.
-Please contact me for more information about this.
+I do offer concessions for students and those on low income.
+Please contact me for more information.

 Maps & Directions

 Type of session

 Types of client